mmiranda222/.statsuite/content/configurations/de-analytics/google-analytics.md

 ---

 ### Default overviews for audiences and behaviours
-Once your tracking ID is set up to a deployed instance of .Stat Data Explorer, you should be able to view all event actions, categories and labels (dataflows) under **Reports > Behaviour > Events > Overview**.
+Once your Measurement ID is set up for a deployed instance of .Stat Data Explorer, you should be able to view all event actions, categories and labels (dataflows) under **Reports > Engagement > Events**.

 ![DE Analytics Overview](/dotstatsuite-documentation/images/de-analytics-1.png)